Darkness Visible: N-Body Simulations of Dark Matter Spikes in Hernquist Haloes: Theoretical Background

 Simulations by \citet{Correa:relationConcentration} have shown that the two free parameters $a$ and $M_\text{h}$ are correlated for realistic Hernquist halos, and we thus define our haloes using only $M_\text{h}$.
 This article still includes $a$ in equations for ease of reading and consistency with other works.
 Assuming zero redshift, this relation becomes:

-where $r_\text{vir}$ is the virial radius, defined as the radius where the encapsulated halo has a density of 200 times the critical density of the universe, $\rho_c = H^2/8\pi G^2$, with $H$ the Hubble parameter\footnote{$\rho_c$ is the density required for a spatially flat universe in the FLRW metric.
-Note that in some literature, $r_\text{vir}/a$ is defined as the concentration $c$.}.
+where $r_\text{vir}$ is the virial radius, defined as the radius where the encapsulated halo has a density of 200 times the critical density of the universe, $\rho_c = H^2/8\pi G^2$, with $H$ the Hubble parameter.\footnote{$\rho_c$ is the density required for a spatially flat universe in the FLRW metric.
+Note that in some literature, $r_\text{vir}/a$ is defined as the concentration $c$.}

-In this study, we introduce a BH to the centre of Hernquist haloes, and grow it adiabatically, such that the final state is independent of the actual rate of growth due to the invariance of the actions of the DM halo \citep{galacticDynamics}.
-Following G\&S, a spike of slope $\gamma_\text{sp} = -7/3$ is predicted for the inner regions of the halo.
+In this study, we introduce a BH to the centre of Hernquist haloes, and grow it adiabatically.
+Specific growth rates have been proposed for BHs, such as the Bondi-Hoyle-Lyttleton accretion rate \citep{10.1093/mnras/101.4.227,10.1093/mnras/104.5.273}, however the final state of the system is independent of the actual rate of growth within the assumption of adiabatical growth, due to the invariance of the actions of the DM halo \citep{galacticDynamics}.
+Following G\&S, a spike of slope $\gamma_\text{sp} = 7/3$ is predicted for the inner regions of the halo.
 This spike is predicted to start at

 for a Hernquist profile, where $\alpha_\gamma$ is a factor obtained from numerical integration, being $0.122$ for $\gamma = 1$.
 If the growth is non-adiabatic, a milder slope is predicted \citep{Ullio:2001fb}.
 The BHs in this study are treated as Newtonian point-masses, as relativistic effects on the haloes only become significant at radii of the order of 10 Schwarzschild radii $R_s$ \citep{Sadeghian:2013laa}.
 However, the exact shape of a G\&S spike close to the BH could be less steep based on the BH formation history \citep{RenskPaper}.
 This effect is again below our resolution, such that we predict our simulated spikes to follow a power-law.
+The growth of the BH would be fueled by a baryonic component present in the total astrophysical system.
+However, it can be excluded from the spike calculations as long as the total baryonic mass is much smaller than the mass of the combined BH + DM halo system, which is often the case in realistic systems and is also assumed by G\&S.

 Numerical studies are often performed with either the NFW, Hernquist, or toy profiles of a constant slope of $\rho \propto r^{-1}$.
 A spiked DM halo profile is then often approximated as an initial profile with a spike added after a certain spike radius $r_\text{sp}$ (e.g. \citealt{BertoneGammaRaysIMBH,Eda:2013gg,Eda:2014kra,Kavanagh:2020cfn,Mukherjee:2023lzn,gammaray}):